docsforadobe/after-effects-scripting-guide/docs/properties/propertybase.md

 alert(layer1position.value); // invalid reference to property inselected object
 ```

 A less straightforward case is when a property is removed from a property group.
-In this case, After Effectsgenerates the “Object is Invalid” error when you subsequently reference that item or other items in the group,because their index positions have changed.
+In this case, After Effectsgenerates the "Object is Invalid" error when you subsequently reference that item or other items in the group,because their index positions have changed.
 For example:

 ```javascript
 var effect1 = app.project.item(1).layer(1).effect(1);